 At trouble inside the Warhol v.
 Goldsmith case turned into a chain of sixteen illustrations Warhol made in 1984.
 Works from the series had been published and exhibited more than 30 times due to the fact then, according to court papers.
 But Goldsmith first observed the series in a 2016 Conde Nast ebook.
 She notified AWF that Conde Nast had infringed her copyright.
 In reaction, the Warhol basis sought a declaratory judgment that the “Prince Series” turned into now not in violation of copyright.
 Goldsmith then counter-sued the muse for copyright infringement.

-The case became on the 4-factor test for fair use, particularly at the most vital component: whether Warhol’s works “converted” Goldsmith’s original image.
+The case became based on the 4-factor test for fair use, particularly at the most vital component: whether Warhol’s works “converted” Goldsmith’s original image.
 Judge Koeltl concluded that the alterations Warhol made to Goldsmith’s photo “result in a classy and individual one-of-a-kind from the authentic [photograph].
-The Prince Series works can reasonably be deemed to have transformed Prince from a susceptible, uncomfortable character [as he appears in Goldsmith’s photograph] to an iconic, large-than-lifestyles parent.
+The Prince Series works can reasonably be deemed to have transformed Prince from a susceptible, uncomfortable character [as he appears in Goldsmith’s photograph] to an iconic, larger-than-life parent.
 The humanity Prince embodies in Goldsmith’s picture is long past.